gabrielccarvalho/study/README.md

 # study.app

-Accessible Study app with metrics, gamification and much more.
+Accessible study app with metrics, gamification and much more.
 Free.
-Open Source. **Use this to build your knowledge**.
+Open Source. **Use this to improve your studies**.

 ![hero](/public/hero.png)